vudash/vudash/docs/README.md

 Where 'widgets' is an array of widgets.
 The position in the grid (specified by `layout`) is indicated by the widget's `x` and `y` `position` values.

 The values for `position.w` and `position.h` are the number of grid units the widget occupies in width and height, respectively.

+The `history` attribute of a widget defines how many historical items a widget should store (i.e. where history is `X`, the widget will store `X` previous values) - the value history can be read by widgets, and used in things like graphs.

 Widgets can be either a path to a directory containing a widget (see below), or an npm module of the same.
 If the widget is a npm module, you would need to `npm install --save <widget-name>` first.